Last Updated on January 11, 2021 by Nina Ahmedow

 One big issue for people who travel solo is eating alone.
 I’m always honest on this blog and have to admit that it took me quite a while to get used to that as well.
 But now I don’t think at all about what people might think.
 I would recommend smaller, quiet places.
 If you see people inside studying, reading a book, or working on their laptops that’s usually a good place to go, because nobody will take notice of you eating alone, as they are also alone.

 Throughout the day, it can be easier to just get a small snack and sit on a bench with a nice view.
 Try to overcome the fear that people will think you are lonely; on the contrary, many will admire you for doing something they would be too afraid to do themselves.
 The same is true for the entire experience of traveling alone.
 Don’t look at it as something you are doing because nobody is joining you.
 In fact, isn’t there a bit of selfishness in the idea of traveling solo?
 There is no need for compromise.
 No need to skip an activity because your travel partner doesn’t enjoy it and wants to do something else.

-Traveling solo means taking time for yourself and confronting yourself with your insecurities about being alone.
+Solo travel for women means taking time for yourself and confronting yourself with your insecurities about being alone.
 In the beginning, it might be difficult to resist the urge to turn to your smartphone to stay socially connected.
 Once you get over it and open yourself up to the possibilities of meeting people you would have otherwise never met you will never regret it.
 And you will keep coming back to it.
 And why not book a solo trip for a special event?
 I personally believe that days like Valentine’s Day are perfect for female solo travel.

 What do you think about solo travel for women or even for men?
 Do you think there’s a stigma attached to it?